 - SD & XQD card slots

-There's a lot of great physical controls elsewhere though.
 For starters the joystick on the rear of the S1 makes it very easy to centralise the focus point or move it around (although it's hyper-sensitive in menu settings, which is annoying).
 Up top there's a light-up panel with all the settings in clear view as and when needed, ahead of which are dedicated exposure comp, ISO and white balance buttons - it's even easy enough to make adjustments to these settings without removing your eye from the viewfinder, if that's how you're shooting.

 Like with the G9 there's also a '1-2 Switch' to the front, where it's possible to pre-assign settings in either mode, then quickly toggle between them with the flick of that switch.
 Those with established workflows will find this useful, especially in rapid pace environments where quickly changing up, say, the shutter speed along with the ISO sensitivity and other image quality settings all in one becomes an essential time-saver.

-The Lumix S1 also has the highest resolution viewfinder that we've ever seen in a camera.
-It's a large scale, with a comfortable and rounded eyecup, delivering a whopping 5.76 million dots of resolution.
+The Lumix S1 also has the highest resolution viewfinder that we've ever seen in a camera too.
+Its a large scale, with a comfortable and rounded eyecup, delivering a whopping 5.76 million dots of resolution.
 In a sense it's like strapping a Full HD telly to your eyeballs.
 There are three levels to the magnification if the 0.78x mag proves too large for you (we wear glasses, so the step-down option was useful for the most representative view for us) using the dedicated button just around from the eyecup.
 As electronic viewfinders go there's no better.

 The 3.2-inch LCD screen takes a leaf out of Fujifilm's book and adopts a tri-adjustment bracket so that it can be moved for waist-level or overhead work in both portrait and landscape orientations.
-However, the finder's eyecup gets in the way of a clear view, which is irksome, while we don't find the lever-like release to get the portrait orientation especially practical.
+However, the finder's eyecup gets in the way of a clear view, which is a shame, while we don't find the lever-like release to get the portrait orientation especially practical.
 There's also no way to protect the screen without housing the camera in a proper bag - so we worried we'd scratch the screen compared with other vari-angle screen cameras we've used where the screen can be reversed back on itself.

 - Autofocus capable to -6EV, sensor output at 480fps for 0.08s focus acquisition